From LimeSurvey Manual

 - Send email reminder: Send email reminders to the selected survey participants;

-To have more participants listed in the survey participants table, you can either add new ones or import them from a CSV file or LDAP query.
+To have more participants listed in the survey participants table, you can add new ones or import them from a CSV file or LDAP query.

 A typical token entry contains the following fields: